• Home

 There is a longer route for kayaking Horseshoe Bend, the 15-mile trip from the Glen Canyon Dam downstream to Lees Ferry.
 This trip takes about eight hours, of course depending on the number of stops and how quickly you paddle.

-It isn’t at all necessary to camp overnight to enjoy kayaking Horseshoe Bend, but that’s definitely a more leisurely way to take in the beauty of it all.
-In fact, we decided we’ll go back next year and camp!
+It isn’t at all necessary to camp overnight to enjoy kayaking Horseshoe Bend, but that’s definitely a great way to take in the beauty of it all.
 The only thing that can top this is the once-in-a-lifetime experience of sleeping at the bottom of Horseshoe Bend!

 There are four campgrounds between Glen Canyon Dam and Horseshoe Bend at numerous points.
 All are very rustic sites, although there are fire rings and pit toilets.
 As this is Arizona, please make sure you check on fire restrictions ahead of time to find out if you’re allowed to have one!